Capgemini/powerapps-specflow-bindings/README.md

   ]
 }
 ```
+The example above will create the following:

+- An account
+- An primary contact related to the account
+- An opportunity related to the account
+- A task related to the opportunity

 The `@logicalName` property is required for the root record.

 The `@alias` property can optionally be added to any record and allows the record to be referenced in certain bindings.
-The _Given I have created_ binding itself supports relating records using `@alias.bind` syntax.
+The _Given I have created_ binding itself supports relating records using `@alias.bind` syntax, as shown below:

 ```json
 {